 *more information on Hag on it's individual page.

-Loner is loosely based on the stories of Hekate, who is clever and a healer, who holds the torch to the way for others, and who is not domesticated but also thinking about the historical loner—those who live on the edge of society either by nature or by other circumstances.
+Loner is loosely based on the stories of Hekate, who is clever and a healer, who holds the torch to the way for others, and who is not domesticated and is associated with wolves, the original Lone Wolf.
+But also thinking about the historical loner—those who live on the edge of society either by nature or by other circumstances.
 I was also thinking about the loner archetype in literature or movies like in Charlotte Bronte’s novel, Jane Eyre, who’s namesake is independent and self-actualized, the title character in Toni Morrison’s Sula who is singular, intelligent, and refuses to be confined to gender or racial norms in a more prejudicial era and fiercely brillant Lisbeth Salander in The Girl With the Dragon Tattoo Trilogy, to name a few.
 I call them in.

 On Rugs: